 Typical breast cancer story.
 The plaintiff finds a palpable mass in her left breast.
 She goes to the doctor.
 She gets a referral for a bilateral mammogram.

 Although she knew something may be amiss, the Plaintiff – according to the facts alleged in her medical malpractice lawsuit – was assured that she did not have to worry about the lump.
-According to the lawsuit, the Plaintiff, Ms. Rock, noticed a lump in her left breast in May 2002 and called her doctor to have it examined.
+According to the malpractice lawsuit, Plaintiff, Ms. Rock, noticed a lump in her left breast in May 2002 and called her doctor to have it examined.
 She was referred to the Center for Breast Health for a bilateral mammogram.
 During a follow-up appointment, the plaintiff said the doctor told her the mammogram was normal and “not to worry about the lump.”

 The trial court judge said it was a simple case.
 Iowa Code § 614.1(9) provides that a medical malpractice claim must be brought “within two years after the date on which the claimant knew, or through the use of reasonable diligence should have known, or received notice in writing of the existence of, the injury or death for which damages are sought in the action, whichever of the dates occurs first…” Because she was concerned a mistake was made, the trial judge found the statute of limitations had passed.